Nanyang Avenue, Singapore

-A research-intensive public university, Nanyang Technological University (NTU) in Singapore has 33,500 undergraduates and post graduates at its four colleges of Engineering, Business, Science, and Humanities, Arts, & Social Sciences.
-In 2013, NTU will enrol the first batch of students at its new medical school, the Lee Kong Chian School of Medicine, jointly set up with Imperial College London.
+A research-intensive public university, Nanyang Technological University (NTU) in Singapore has 32,500 undergraduates and post graduates at its four colleges of Engineering, Business, Science, and Humanities, Arts, & Social Sciences.
+Its medical school, the Lee Kong Chian School of Medicine, is set up jointly with Imperial College London.

 Hub of education and research

 NTU is also home to several world-class autonomous institutes - the Earth Observatory of Singapore (EOS), the Singapore Centre on Environmental Life Sciences Engineering (SCELSE), the S. Rajaratnam School of International Studies (RSIS) and the National Institute of Education (NIE) - and various leading research centres such as the Nanyang Environment & Water Research Institute (NEWRI), Energy Research Institute @NTU (ERIAN) and Institute on Asian Consumer Insight (ACI).

 A melting pot of international talents, NTU's multidisciplinary learning environment is supported by top-notch faculty, led by NTU President Professor Bertil Andersson, a world-renowned biochemist, former Trustee of the Nobel Foundation and winner of the prestigious 2010 Wilhelm Exner Medal; and Provost, Professor Freddy Boey, a leading authority in materials science and engineering who invented the world's smallest piezoelectric heart pump in 2003.